 It is essential that a legacy student possesses a competitive application at this point.
 This indicates outstanding grades, exam scores, participation in activities, and a stellar essay.
 They have to submit an application that is comparable to that of Princeton.

-Working with a college counselor like AdmissionSight is something that is highly recommended in situations like this one.
+Working with college admissions consultants like AdmissionSight is something that is highly recommended in situations like this one.
 The method is not always simple to follow.
 The vast majority of students who submit applications to Princeton are, at the very least, strong contenders.
 To compete with other legacies, you need to distinguish yourself.

 How Important Are Legacy College Admissions?

 How important are legacy college admissions?
 Several colleges do not provide legacy students any sort of advantage.
 In general, less selective colleges do not take legacy status into consideration during the admissions process, in contrast to the more competitive schools.

 Legacy status can play a significant impact on admissions decisions at Ivy League colleges and other prestigious universities; however, this is not the case at all of these schools.
 For example, MIT and the schools under the University of California system do not consider legacy when making admissions decisions.

 Legacy status is utilized by private colleges and universities more frequently than by public schools.
 In a poll conducted by Inside Higher Ed in 2018, 42% of admissions directors at private schools reported that their institutions consider legacy status.
 On the other hand, only 6% of admissions directors at public schools reported doing the same.